 We hope that these pilots, who will be able to receive up to 2 million pesos* in funds for their implementation, propose creative solutions that improve the trips of people who live in peripheral areas of the city, in particular of the priority groups, with the objective of reduce travel times, provide better information, comfort, security and accessibility while traveling.
 We hope that these pilots will also help inform future investments in social innovation, technology and infrastructure, as well as public policies that put the mobility needs of all people at the center.

 Right now, we're in the Propose phase, so we want to hear your proposals for improving mobility in Mexico City.
 By clicking the “Submit your proposal” above, you can submit your proposal for a chance to win up to 2 million pesos* to pilot your idea.
-The deadline for proposals is October 17, 2019 at 5 PM CST.

 *100 thousand dollars at the exchange rate in the winner's announcement